BreCkver/st-codeChallenge/README.md

 	dotnet run

 NOTE:
-The solution has one file testing already, so this file you can find it in Uploads its name is transaction-.csv
+The solution has one file testing already, so this file you can find it in Uploads its name is transaction-01.csv

 ## Publish
 - The app was published in heroku, the link is: